-Aggreko powers International Series, the first sporting event in Oman to be run on sustainable energy
+Aggreko Powers International Series, The First Sporting Event In Oman To Be Run On Sustainable Energy

-(MENAFN- Iris Media Press Services) Muscat, Oman; February 21, 2024: The International Series, which is part of the Asian Tour, is being held in Oman from 22-25 February 2024, and will be powered by sustainable energy technology from Aggreko.
+(MENAFN- Mid-East) Muscat, Oman: The International Series, which is part of the Asian Tour, is being held in Oman from 22-25 February 2024, and will be powered by sustainable energy technology from Aggreko.
 This is the first time in Oman that a sporting event will have sustainable power delivery at its heart.

 Aggreko will use a mixture of power diesel generators utilizing B20 biodiesel and a hybrid system of solar and battery energy storage to power the event.
 B20 biofuel is provided in partnership with Wakud.